Lake Victoria Cultural Safari

-This itinerary offers an unique combination of getting close to the wildlife in Tanzania’s best parks and discovering the local cultures in untouched areas like Lake Eyasi and Lake Victoria.
-If you like to do things different and experience a really authentic African safari, this maybe the perfect journey for you.
+Lake Victoria cultural safari offers a unique combination of getting close to the wildlife in Tanzania’s best parks and discovering the local cultures in untouched areas like Lake Eyasi and Lake Victoria.
+If you like to do things differently and experience a really authentic African safari, this maybe the perfect journey for you.

 Day 1: Arrival- Arusha